-- Up to 15 m cable length: 1 mm2 (18 AWG) required - 15 to 25 m cable length: 1.5 mm2 (16 AWG) required - 25 to 40 m cable length: 2 mm2 (14 AWG) required
+- Up to 15 m cable length: 1 mm (18 AWG) required - 15 to 25 m cable length: 1.5 mm (16 AWG) required - 25 to 40 m cable length: 2 mm (14 AWG) required

 SOGAV applications utilizing the Woodward In-Pulse II controller or ECM3 controller should be set up such that the SOGAV cable shielding is not grounded to the SOGAV.
 The cable gland that holds and seals the cable relative to the SOGAV solenoid should therefore be the non-grounding style for these applications.
-Failure to comply with this requirement may cause controller and engine operational issues, and will invalidate the controller EMC certification(s).
-This requirement applies only to the controllers mentioned in this paragraph.
-Applications utilizing other controllers may be set up differently assuming they meet the necessary performance and EMC requirements.